krathul/feep/tools/KdeEcoTest/README.md

 ```bash
 $ python3 KdeEcoTestCreator.py --outputFilename KdeEcoTestScript.txt
 ```
+- To pause the test : Press Space
+- To abort the program : Press Esc

 - A round mouse pointer appears, Click on the window you want to test.Now, You can use these options provided by KdeEcoTestCreator to simulate actions and create a test script.
 ```shell
 Commands: